 At International Baccalaureate Diploma Level, students will have the opportunity to study either Geography, Environmental Systems and Societies, History, Philosophy, Business Studies, Economics and Psychology.

-Within each set, differentiated tasks are set which are appropriate to students’ ability, the aim being to provide support and consolidation whilst also making sure that all students are appropriately challenged.
-Inquiry-based learning is an important part of the mathematics curriculum.
+During Years 10 and 11, students study the Edexcel International General Certificate of Education (IGCSE) Mathematics A (9-1) course.
+Students are grouped to offer the best support and challenge.
+Within each group, differentiated tasks are set which are appropriate to students’ ability, the aim being to provide support and consolidation whilst also making sure that all students are appropriately challenged.
+A selected group of students study the EdExcel Further Pure Mathematics (9-1) IGCSE.

 For all ages and abilities, we aim to ensure that a wide range of teaching and learning techniques are employed.
 Students will work individually or in groups and are encouraged to ask questions and take an active role in lessons at all times.
 They are taught to employ investigative strategies to solve problems, which we aim to present in a real-world context as far as possible.
 Above all, we aim to ensure students see mathematics as a valuable and useful tool with many applications as well as an enjoyable and challenging subject in its own right.

 Language provision at West Island reflects the nature of our community and aims to equip students with the skills and competences needed to adapt to and participate in both home and international environments.

 We offer the opportunity to develop mother tongue in Chinese and to study a European language.
 Currently our linguistic menu includes Chinese as a first language, Chinese as a second language, Chinese as a foreign language, French and Spanish.